legal/privacy — postlane.dev

 Analytics

-We may use privacy-preserving analytics to understand aggregate usage patterns.
-Where we do, no personally identifiable information is collected and no cross-site tracking occurs.
+We use self-hosted, privacy-preserving analytics.
+No personally identifiable information is collected and no cross-site tracking occurs.
+See our cookie policy for full details.

 You can control cookies through your browser settings.
 Disabling essential cookies will prevent you from signing in.